all

 • [5] Output directory structure – a compact tree of generated files with inline annotations.

-Reading summary.yaml
+Reading summary.json

 • out_dir, n_images, n_segments – run metadata and total counts.